Safe sleep and rest

 Providers and services must ensure that all equipment and furniture used are safe, clean and in good repair, and that each child being educated and cared for has access to sufficient furniture, materials and developmentally appropriate equipment suitable for their education and care (regulations 103, 105).
 This includes safe equipment suitable to meet each child’s sleep and rest needs.

-The safest place for a baby to sleep is in a safe cot that meets Australian standards, on a safe mattress, with safe bedding.
+The safest place for a baby to sleep is in a safe cot that meets the Infant sleep products mandatory standards (Mandatory Standards) administered by the Australian Competition and Consumer Commission (ACCC).

-All services should follow recommendations and advice from Red Nose and the ACCC relating to safe sleep equipment.
+All services should follow recommendations and advice from Red Nose on safe sleep practices and the ACCC relating to safe sleep equipment.

 Adequate supervision must be maintained during sleep and rest time.